netlify/netlify-identity-widget/README.md

 # Netlify Identity

-A component used to authenticte with Netlify's GoTrue API.
+A component used to authenticate with Netlify's GoTrue API.

 ## Usage